+DO NOT use the mailing label if your name, address, social security number or marital filing status HAS changed since last year.
 Print your name(s), address, and social security number(s) in the space provided.
 If you are married, give names and social security numbers for both you and your spouse whether you file joint or separate returns.
-If you are a Jr., Sr., II, III, etc., please indicate in the Jr. Sr. III box.
+If you are a Jr., Sr., II, III, etc., please indicate in the Jr, Sr, III block.

-If either the primary taxpayer or spouse is deceased, the surviving spouse information should be entered first under "Your Social Security No. and Your Last Name".
+DO NOT use the label if either the primary taxpayer or spouse is deceased.
+The surviving spouse information should be entered first under "Your Social Security No. and Your Last Name".
 The deceased person's data should be entered under "Spouse's Social Security No. and Spouse's Last Name".
-Write DECD after their first name.
+Also, write DECD after their first name.

 Decedent Examples:

-John and Mary have been married for 30 years and file jointly (filing status 2) on Form 200-02NR.
-John passed away on June 30, 2018.
+- 1. John and Mary have been married for 30 years and file jointly (filing status 2) on Form 200-02NR.
+John passed away on June 30, 2015.
 Mary, as the surviving spouse, will enter her data in "Your Social Security No., Your Last Name, and First Name and Middle Initial."
-Data for the decedent, John Jones, will be entered in "Spouse's Social Security No., Spouse's Last Name and Spouse's First Name."
-DECD will also be written after "John," under "Spouse's First Name."
+The decedent's, John Jones, data will be entered in "Spouse's Social Security No., Spouse's Last Name and Spouse's First Name."
+DECD will also be written after "John," under "Spouse's First Name." - Casey and Lacy Thomas are married non-residents.
+They file a joint federal return.
+Casey works in Delaware and files Form 20002NR as a Filing Status 3.
+Lacy has no Delaware Source Income and does not file a Delaware return.
+Casey died on April 10, 2015.
+Casey's data will be entered in "Your Social Security No., Your Last Name, and First Name and Middle Initial."
+Write DECD after Casey's "First Name and Middle Initial."
+Lacy's data should be entered under "Spouse's Social Security No. and Spouse's Last and First Names."